dalibo/emaj/docs/en/alterGroups.rst

 However, if the log sequence is missing (which should never be the case) and the tables group is in *LOGGING* state, it is necessary to  :ref:`force the group’s stop<emaj_force_stop_group>` before removing and re-assigning the table.

 It may also happen that an application table or sequence has been accidentaly dropped.
-In this case, the table of sequence can be simply a posteriori removed from its group, by:

-* either execute the appropriate *emaj_remove_table()* or *emaj_remove_sequence()* function,
+In this case, the table of sequence can be simply a posteriori removed from its group, by executing the appropriate *emaj_remove_table()* or *emaj_remove_sequence()* function.
-* or by chaining the deletion of the row corresponding to the application table or sequence from the *emaj_group_def* table, and the call of the *emaj_alter_group()* function for the related tables group.

 .. _emaj_sync_def_group: